As an Amazon Associate, I earn from qualifying purchases.

 • Mix on low for two minutes, scrape the sides, and mix for another two minutes.

-• Transfer to an air-tight container and store just as you would normal brown sugar.
+• Transfer to an air-tight container and store in a cool dry place.

 Notes